fdemirciler/natural_language_to_sql_query_generator/README.md

 # Natural Language to SQL Query Generator

 A modern web application that converts natural language questions into SQL queries for the World PostgreSQL database using Together.ai's language models.
-The application features a clean, intuitive interface with consistent design language throughout.
+The application features a clean, intuitive interface with consistent design language throughout, including a responsive layout and dark mode support.

-## Features
+## ✨ Features

-- Convert natural language questions to SQL queries using AI
+- **Natural Language to SQL**: Convert plain English questions into SQL queries using AI
+- **Query History**: View and manage your previous queries with the interactive history panel
-- Edit and format generated SQL queries
+- **SQL Editing**: Edit and format generated SQL queries with syntax highlighting
-- Execute SQL queries against a Supabase PostgreSQL database
+- **Query Execution**: Run SQL queries directly against a Supabase PostgreSQL database
-- View query results in a clean, tabular format
+- **Results Table**: View and sort query results in a clean, interactive table
-- Interactive database schema visualization
-- Syntax highlighting for SQL with dark mode support
-- Responsive design for all devices
-- Consistent, modern UI with the Inter font
+- **Database Schema**: Visualize the database structure with expandable table cards
+- **Dark Mode**: Toggle between light and dark themes
+- **Responsive Design**: Works on desktop and mobile devices
+- **Modern UI**: Clean, intuitive interface with consistent typography and spacing
+- **Query Persistence**: Your work is saved between sessions

 ## Technologies Used